 International Women’s Day is celebrated around the world on March 8.
 Egypt celebrates Egyptian Women’s Day on March 16, and March 9 marks the infamous day when members of the Armed Forces performed virginity tests on female protestors detained in Tahrir Square in 2011 — a crime no one has been held accountable for to this day.

 After more than three decades of national family planning programs, an almost 30-year-old national AIDS program, and two decades of combating female circumcision, a quick look at Egypt’s latest statistics might give you the impression that all this work is Sisyphean.
-The population clock has just ticked over to 90 million people earlier this month with increasing outcries over the population growth and rising fertility rates.

 Head of the Coptic Orthodox Church Pope Tawadros II made an exceptional visit to Jerusalem last Thursday to lead the funeral prayers for Bishop Abraham, the Metropolitan Archbishop of Jerusalem and the Near East.
 The trip triggered a wave of controversy and divided public opinion, although state bodies and senior officials didn’t comment on the visit.